mavlink/rfcs/dispersion_protocol/microservice.md

 [DISPERSION_DEVICE_STATUS](#dispersion_device_status)

 The dispersion device should be published a low regular rate (e.g. 5 Hz) but also during key events such as a mavlink command, flag change, or rapid pressure change.
 The fields like target_system and target_component can be set to 0 (broadcast) by default.

+> ![IMPORTANT] When publishing the status message in response to key events, it is essential that the status message timestamp aligns with when that event was enacted otherwise leading and falling edge detection during post processing of the data will incorrectly represent the world.

 [DISPERSION_DEVICE_INFORMATION](#dispersion_device_information)